DavidHavl/DhErrorLogging/README.md

 ## Migration from v1 to v2
 Version 2 is in large respect a complete rewrite.
-The following has been added:
+The following has also been added:
 - error type enable/disable,
 - exception filter,
 - module options,
+- response sender (ability to send different response depending on where it come from or what request accept headers are)

 In matter of settings, the following has been deprecated: